Winterising your motorhome every year is essential because it protects long-term motorhome value, keeps you safe, and saves you from costly repairs.

 - Multimeter: For checking mains power connections and monitoring electrical loads.

-Professional winterization can range from $150 to over $400 depending on labor time, location, and whether extras such as sealant work or mould growth prevention measures are included.
+Professional winterisation can range from £120 to over £315 depending on labor time, location, and whether extras such as sealant work or mould growth prevention measures are included.

-How Do You De-Winterize a Motorhome in Spring?
+How Do You De-winterise a Motorhome in Spring?

 - Reconnect filters and shower head: Refit carbon filter cartridges, reconnect the shower hose, and check fittings.